Terms and Conditions

 3.8.
 Entrants shall, on the JDF’s reasonable request, make materials regarding the Invention (including without limitation models and prototypes) for exhibition and display purposes.
 The JDF shall cover the cost of transporting such materials to and from desired locations and shall insure items against loss and damage.
 All items will be returned to the owner once any publicity and promotional activity surrounding the JDA and future awards has finished.

 3.9.
 The JDF reserves the right (at its sole discretion) to contact entrants to request amendments and/or additional information following submission of an Entry to ensure that such Entry meets the minimum requirements set out in clause 3.1.

 4.2.
-During August 2018 a panel of local judges in each region will select up to five Inventions from each Eligible country which they consider to be the best.
+During July 2019 a panel of local judges in each region will select up to three inventions from each Eligible country which they consider to be the best.
 The JDF shall ensure that the judges will be academics or professionals with design acumen and that Inventions will be judged purely on their merits and quality.

 4.4.
 During the second round, the Shortlist will be further scrutinized by an industry panel comprising experienced engineers from the Dyson group of companies, who will reduce the shortlist to the Inventions which they consider to be the best 20 (the “Final Shortlist”).
 The JDF shall ensure that the Final Shortlist will be selected purely on the merits of how well they respond to the brief – there will not necessarily be one entry selected from each Eligible Country.

 4.5.
 Sir James Dyson will select (at his discretion) the international JDA winner as well as the international JDA runners-up from the Final Shortlist.